-Try not to think of a white bear.
-First said by a young Dostoyevsky, this admonition captures a powerful psychological experience-the inability to control your own mind.
-The inability to suppress thoughts grew eventually into multiple studies (Wegner, Schneider, Carter, & White, 1987) and a review paper (Wegner, 1994b), but it started first with a simple phenomenon: the maddening persistence of a white bear.
-Studies and theories only matter if they are grounded in a compelling human experience with clear qualia-the more powerful the better.
+"Try not to think of a polar bear, and you will see that the cursed thing will come to mind every minute."
+First written by a young Dostoyevsky (1863/2009, p.
+49), this admonition captures a powerful psychological experience-the inability to control your own mind.
+The inability to suppress thoughts grew eventually into multiple studies (Wegner, Schneider, Carter, & White, 1987) and a review article (Wegner, 1994a), but it started first with a simple phenomenon: the maddening persistence of a white bear.
+Studies and theories matter only if they are grounded in a compelling human experience with clear qualia-the more powerful the better.
 The experienced reality of both conscious will (Wegner, 2002) and the self (Wegner, 2008) are so indelible that they persist even in the face of falsification.